webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 :'''Provisioning:'''
 :* 2-4 VMs
 :* 1 Public IP address
-:* Prefered to have significant amount of vCPU/vRAM
+:* Preferred to have significant amount of vCPU/vRAM
 :
 :'''To be analyzed:'''
-:* we should have one name but multiple A entries of write(able) database servers for round-robin).
+:* We should have one name, but multiple A entries, of write(able) database servers for round-robin.
 :* or maybe is broken, something yet to evaluate.
 :* Create hot backup replication to shelter site (on W3C infra) :* Database connector proxy (see [http://dev.mysql.com/doc/refman/5.6/en/mysql-proxy.html mysql-proxy])